-A. A Penn State Access Account is a digital identity for students, faculty, staff, and designated affiliates of the University.
-The electronic profile grants permissions to users for protected online University resources and services.
-Access Accounts provide access to the University community at all times, while maintaining a high level of security.
+A. A Penn State Access Account is a digital identity for students, faculty, staff, and designated PSU affiliates.
+The electronic profile grants permission to users for protected online PSU resources and services.
+Access Accounts provide access to the PSU community at all times, while maintaining a high level of security.

-A. During your first two weeks at Penn State Law, we will help you obtaining your student ID card as well as email address.
-There will also be held a new student orientation where you can learn about everything you need to know in order to live and study at Penn State.
+A. During your first two weeks at Penn State Law, we will help you obtain your student ID card as well as email address.
+We will convene a new student orientation where you can learn about everything you need to know in order to live and study at Penn State.

 A. Yes.
-They can apply for a VISA as your dependents.
-See information here: http://global.psu.edu/info/internationals-psu/students/dependents
+They can apply for a Visa as your dependents.
+See: http://global.psu.edu/info/internationals-psu/students/dependents

 A. For information about child care resources, please visit: http://ohr.psu.edu/employee-and-family-resources/your-family/child-care-resources

-A. The tuition bill should be paid on semester basis.
+A. The tuition bill should be paid during each semester in residence.
 That means you need to pay your bills at the beginning of each semester.
-There are several options available to pay your semester bill.
-For more information on these, go to this link: https://global.psu.edu/node/882
+Several options are available.
+Please see: https://bursar.psu.edu/payment-options

-Also, you can choose to split the payment of your tuition bill into three times every semester via the Installment Payment Plan.
-See information here: http://www.bursar.psu.edu/payplans.cfm
+Also, you can split your tuition bill into three payments each semester via the Installment Payment Plan.
+See: http://www.bursar.psu.edu/payplans.cfm

 A. You can find some information here: http://pennstatelaw.psu.edu/intranet/current-students/financial-aid-office